nepur/esp2866_12E_workshop/README.md

 ##Exercise 1
 Let's do the HelloWorld of the embedded world.
-	a.
+..a.
 Under /exercises in this repository, open the “/dualblink/dualblink.ino” sketch.
-	b.
+..b.
 From the Arduino menu select Sketch->Upload.
-	c.
+..c.
 Verify the lights are blinking.
-Congrats you have your first sketch running
-	NOTE: If there’s an issue with compiling might need to blow away cache directory and start over from step 3.
+Congrats you have your first sketch running ..NOTE: If there’s an issue with compiling might need to blow away cache directory and start over from step 3.
 On Mac cache is in /Users/<username>/Library/Arduino15 (just delete the directory

 ##Exercise 2
 Now let’s get connected to your local wifi router.
 NOTE: You will need to ensure that your local wifi router does not have any kind of web auth/proxy auth enabled and that you know the SSID and Password.